If you’ve been dieting and exercising, but your stomach is still flabby and bulging, you are probably pondering the best ways to lose belly fat.

 Exercises to Lose Belly Fat – 5 Exercises in 5 minutes

 There is no one exercise, let alone multiple or specific exercises, to lose belly fat.

 Regularly doing Crunches, Sit-Ups, and other ab exercises will burn extra calories.
 This increase in calorie burn will help you on your quest for a flatter belly.
 If, however, your goal is well-defined abs, you will also need to lose the cover of fat on your stomach.
 Only then will you get the flat and sexy midsection of your dreams.

 It’s common knowledge that cardio exercise is great for burning calories and ultimately reducing visceral fat.
-Anything that gets your heart rate up will work, be it brisk walking, jogging, swimming, or cycling.
-Running is excellent too.
+Anything that gets your heart rate up will work, be it brisk swimming, cycling, running, walking, or jogging.
 In fact, a 2014 Duke University study showed that jogging 12 miles a week will help you lose belly fat.

 More Ways to Lose Belly Fat